Air cleaner FAQ for virus filtration

 03.15 – Can Trotec high-performance air purifiers for virus filtration also improve the overall room air quality?

 Demonstrably this is the case.
-Virus air cleaners with H14 HEPA filter technology such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One not only reliably filter out virus-carrying aerosols from the room air, they even keep the room air free from ultra-fine dust particles to a great extent.
+Virus air cleaners with H14 HEPA filter technology such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One not only reliably filter out virus-carrying aerosols from the room air, they even keep the room air free from ultra-fine dust particles to a great extent.

 This is enabled by the high filter efficiency: The filters of class H14 used, which comply with EN 1822, retain particles of sizes from 0.1 to 0.3 µm in the filter with a separation efficiency ≥ 99.95 %.
 To illustrate this by an example, with a transmittance ≤ 0.005 % for such particles, therefore, only 5 particles from 100,000 of inflowing particles pass the filter again, whereas 99,995 particles are separated in the filter!